Nest 🆕

 Throwing Type-Safe Errors 🍀

-Generally speaking you should try to return all errors as a response, so that you get the benefits of ts-rest
+Generally speaking you should try to return all errors as a response, so that you get the benefits of ts-rest typing in the contract (to let your consumers know what errors to expect).

-However, sometimes it's much cleaner and simpler to throw an error rather than passing a response back to your handler - the problem is that you normally loose all type safety when you do this.
+However, sometimes it's much cleaner and simpler to throw an error rather than passing a response back to your handler - the problem is that you normally lose all type safety when you do this.

-you can throw a Nest exception and it will be handled by the tsRestHandler
+With TsRestException you can throw a Nest exception and it will be handled by the tsRestHandler function and returned as a fully typed response.

 throw new TsRestException(contract.test, {